Health Benefits and Side Effects of Pomegranate

 • Excessive fruit juice consumption may increase sugar levels

-Tip: Prefer whole pomegranate seeds instead of juice to reduce the risk of sudden sugar spikes, specifically in diabetes.
+Tip: Choose whole pomegranate seeds instead of juice to help reduce blood sugar spikes.

 This fruit has a lot of natural sugar, even though it’s a healthy one.